How To Paint American Flag Sky

 Learn how to do this very simple yet stunning American Flag Sky with acrylic paint on canvas.
 You’ll learn how to do a forest skyline silhouette backed by a twilight or dawn sky and a dry brushed US flag illusion!

 This painting tutorial is for the absolute beginner and even kids.
 I did one painting on an 8 x 10 canvas and the other on an 11 x 14 size.
-The design itself can work on any size canvas.
+The design itself can work on any size canvas or any object!
+I’ve had users do this on wood boards, T-Shirts with Fabric Paint, rocks…you name it!

 I originally did this painting on Memorial day 2018 as a tribute to that day!
 We have multiple extended family members serving in the armed forces and my husband is a veteran so we love to celebrate all the patriotic holidays.
 This painting is great for all US Patriotic Holidays and year round.